 We have now relocated to a different part of Chiang Mai in the Mimmanhaemin area.
 When looking for Chiang Mai condo for rent we came across the Siri Condo Chiang Mai, so will be trying another part of this fascinating city.
 Chiang Mai is also one of the most popular cities in Thailand for Expats to retire as it’s friendly, welcoming, and has great infrastructure.

+You may also be interested in Best Time to Visit Chiang Mai.
 Any questions about living in Chiang Mai or how to find a Chiang Mai Condo?